SMahesh90/chat-app/README.md

 - No message editing or deletion.
 - Presence broadcasts (`/topic/status`) are global rather than scoped to a user's friends.
 - No rate limiting on authentication endpoints.
-- Not yet deployed to a live/public environment.

 ## 🔮 Future Enhancements
 **Short-term:** Group chat, message edit/delete, environment-variable config, server-side request validation, automated tests.